 When to Choose Godot 4

-• You want to own your tools and never worry about licensing
+- You want to own your tools and never think about licensing again

-• You're a solo developer or small team
+- You're solo or on a small team

 When to Choose Unity

-• You need robust console export support right now
+- You need solid console export support right now

-• You're working on a large-scale 3D project with complex rendering needs
+- You're building a large 3D project with complex rendering needs

-• You need specific Asset Store plugins that have no Godot equivalent
+- You depend on specific Asset Store plugins with no Godot equivalent

-• You're targeting employment at a studio that uses Unity
+- You're targeting a job at a studio that uses Unity

-• Your team already knows C# and has Unity experience
+- Your team already knows C# and Unity

-The best way to decide?
-Build something small in both and see which one you reach for the second time.
+For the majority of indie devs (first game, passion project, solo build), I'd pick Godot 4 without much hesitation.
+The cheapest way to settle it for yourself: build something small in both and notice which one you reach for the second time.